mckayfackrell/prework-study-guide/README.md

 ## Features

-JavaScript code randomizing a section to study from the webpage
+JavaScript code randomizing a section to study from the webpage.